 Shutter Island is a brilliant film directed by Martin Scorsese starring Leonardo DiCaprio, Mark Ruffalo, Ben Kingsley, Max von Sydow, Emily Mortimer and Michelle Williams in prominent roles.
 Is shutter island based on a true story?
 No, but it is based on a novel by the same name.
 You’ll notice a lot of similarities in the character that Leo plays in this film and in Inception, as to how he struggles with the memories of his dead wife.
 I got a lot of requests for this movie’s explanation.
 I finally got down to writing it.
 Seat belts on.
-Here’s a simple explanation of the Shutter Island story, and there is a section at the bottom focused on the Shutter Island ending.
+Here’s a simple analysis of the plot and the ending of Shutter Island explained.
 Movie spoilers ahead.